andredesousa/css-best-practices/README.md

 The browsers are super-fast, however, on complex websites, there are some painting issues related to setting `box-shadow`, `border-radius`, `position`, `filter`, and even `width` and `height`, especially for complex animations or repetitive changes.
 These require the browser to do complex re-calculations and repaint the view again down to every nested child.
-The “will-change” is used as a performance boost to tell the browser about how a property is expected to change.
+The "will-change" is used as a performance boost to tell the browser about how a property is expected to change.
 However, its use is a last resort.

 ## Style to be responsive or at least adaptive